Last updated on June 14th, 2023 at 12:30 pm

 The Informed Consent Action Network (ICAN), an anti-vaccine organization, has claimed that V-Safe data that it obtained access to shows COVID-19 vaccines are unsafe.
-ICAN misrepresented CDC’s obligations about v-safe data and its treatment of it and is making claims that, at best, overstate what v-safe shows – while ignoring the extensive evidence from all around the world on COVID-19 vaccines.
+ICAN misrepresented the CDC’s obligations regarding v-safe data and its treatment of it and is making claims that, at best, overstate what v-safe shows – while ignoring the extensive evidence from all around the world on COVID-19 vaccines.

 What is v-safe?

 COVID-19 is subject to the usual multiple monitoring systems applied to vaccines in the United States, the Vaccine Adverse Event Reporting System that anti-vaccine activists like to misuse, the Vaccine Safety Datalink, and CISA.
 There are several others, and the vaccines are monitored in other countries as well, and we have abundant data about them.

 But the CDC wanted to go beyond previous efforts to monitor COVID-19 vaccine safety, so it created v-safe, which I used for myself and my family, is a phone-based health check where you have to register, and in increasing intervals, after the vaccines, you get a quick message with a link to a very short survey: first daily, then weekly, then in longer intervals.

 If there is a reported issue, CDC staff were to follow up and help the person also file a report to VAERS, connecting the two systems.